Among World’s Best

 CALS has more than 45,000 alumni living around the world.
 In 2011-2012, alumni and friends gave more than $28 million to support students, faculty and programs.

-For more than 25 years, the George Washington Carver Summer Research Internship Program promotes “science with practice” by exposing high school and undergraduate students, including many multicultural students, to research opportunities.
+For more than 25 years, the George Washington Carver Summer Research Internship Program has promoted “science with practice” by exposing high school and undergraduate students, including many multicultural students, to research opportunities.

 Statewide Initiatives Touch All Iowans